 said“people who are really serious about software should make their own hardware”.
 So that’s what we did.

 Webcams were not built for team collaboration.They were always primarily for one-to-one conversations.
 Bulky videoconferencing gear was developed to open up rooms but they were, and for the most part still are, expensive and not designed for flexibility.

 As cool as both of these camera types are, the world for which they were designed has changed.
-As discussed in this previous article, the global economy is now made up of increasingly interconnected networks and these have created fast-paced collaborative environments in the every day workplace for millions around the globe.
+As discussed in the article about webcams in the 21st century, the global economy is now made up of increasingly interconnected networks and these have created fast-paced collaborative environments in the every day workplace for millions around the globe.

 Ironically, webcams and videoconferencing were the tools that enabled that change.
 Now, those environments have created the need for an evolution of the very products that created them, and the new kind of camera had to emerge.

 From the beginning, we knew Huddly GO had to have:

 - A very small form factor so it could be easily taken with you wherever you go and be mountable anywhere, easily.

 - USB plug-and-play and platform agnostic so there would be no hassle in setting it up – it would just work instantly, no matter what device or software client you used.